Nasamid/Security-Cam/README.md

         - In the General settings, fill-in the desired name of the task.

-        - Click "Run wheter the user is logged in or not" as well as the checkbox below.
+        - Click "Run wheter the user is logged in or not" as well as check the checkbox below.

         - Click "Change User or Group" and in the object name, type your Username (be careful as it is case-sensitive)